pyvista.PointSet.validate_mesh#

 - PointSet.validate_mesh(

-Validate this mesh’s array data, cells, and points.
+Validate this mesh’s array data, points, and cells.

 This method returns a

 MeshValidationReportdataclass with information about the validity of a mesh.
-The dataclass contains validation fields which are specific to the mesh’s data, cells, and points.
+The dataclass contains validation fields which are specific to the mesh’s data, points, and cells.
 By default, all validation fields below are checked and included in the report.
 Optionally, only a subset of fields may be requested, and a warning or error may be raised if the mesh is not valid.Data validation fields

 Fields specific to